Table of Content

 There are several factors that make it cheaper than air or rail freight

 Sea shipping has the longest routes, so there are many ports available to choose from.
-As an example, one of the most popular ports in China is Shanghai. in the Singapore, you can find ports is Haiphong.
+As an example, one of the most popular ports in China is Shanghai. in the Singapore, you can find ports is Singapore.
 Depending on which port your goods leave from and where they’re going, you could save money on shipping costs by choosing a port that’s closer to your destination.

 Sea shipping has more options for large cargo.
 The larger your shipment is, the cheaper it will be per unit to ship it by sea than by air or rail.
 That’s because each mode of transportation has its own restrictions on what kinds of items can be shipped by each method, as well as how much space those items will take up in a container.